Torsional Carroll Gravity: Introduction

 Carrollian symmetries have emerged across a broad range of physical settings, from tensionless strings and warped CFTs \cite{Hofman:2014loa,Bagchi:2013bga,Bagchi:2018wsn} to asymptotic symmetries, flat holography, and black-hole horizons \cite{Duval:2014uva,Hartong:2015xda,Hartong:2015usd,Bagchi:2016bcd,Donnay:2019jiz,Ciambelli:2019lap,Grumiller:2019fmp,Perez:2021abf,Donnay:2022aba,Perez:2022jpr,Fuentealba:2022gdx,Saha:2023hsl,Nguyen:2023vfz,deBoer:2023fnj,Ecker:2023uwm,Donnay:2023mrd,Bagchi:2023cen}.
 The ultra-relativistic limit of General Relativity has therefore become a powerful tool for uncovering non-Lorentzian geometric structures, positioning Carrollian gravity as a promising bridge between high-energy theory, holography, and non-Lorentzian geometry.

-At the level of gravity, the Carrollian theory arises from sending the speed of light to zero in the Einstein–Hilbert action \cite{Bergshoeff:2017btm}.
-In three spacetime dimensions, it can alternatively be formulated as a Chern–Simons (CS) theory based on the Carroll algebra \cite{Matulich:2019cdo,Ravera:2019ize,Ali:2019jjp,Concha:2023bly}, the ultra-relativistic contraction of the Poincaré algebra \cite{Levy-Leblond:1965dsc}.
+At the level of gravity, the Carrollian theory arises from sending the speed of light to zero in the Einstein-Hilbert action \cite{Bergshoeff:2017btm}.
+In three spacetime dimensions, it can alternatively be formulated as a Chern-Simons (CS) theory based on the Carroll algebra \cite{Matulich:2019cdo,Ravera:2019ize,Ali:2019jjp,Concha:2023bly}, the ultra-relativistic contraction of the Poincaré algebra \cite{Levy-Leblond:1965dsc}.
 The three-dimensional CS framework offers a powerful arena for probing structural aspects of gravity, including black-hole physics and thermodynamics \cite{Banados:1992wn}.
 Matter couplings to Carroll gravity have also been successfully constructed \cite{Hansen:2021fxi,Baiguera:2022lsw,Bergshoeff:2024ilz} performing systematic Carrollian expansions of relativistic models.

 By contrast, the role of torsion in the ultra-relativistic regime remains poorly understood.
-While torsion is well established in Newton–Cartan gravity, arising naturally from gauging the Schrödinger algebra \cite{Bergshoeff:2014uea} and appearing in contexts such as Lifshitz holography \cite{Christensen:2013lma} and the Quantum Hall Effect \cite{Christensen:2013rfa}, no fully general formulation of torsional Carroll gravity exists.
+While torsion is well established in Newton-Cartan gravity, arising naturally from gauging the Schrödinger algebra \cite{Bergshoeff:2014uea} and appearing in contexts such as Lifshitz holography \cite{Christensen:2013lma} and the Quantum Hall Effect \cite{Christensen:2013rfa}, no fully general formulation of torsional Carroll gravity exists.
 Current Carrollian models either enforce vanishing torsion or impose curvature constraints, preventing a complete geometric description.
 In particular, no three-dimensional Carrollian gravity theory \emph{simultaneously} accommodating non-trivial torsion and curvature has been constructed to date, leaving torsional effects in the ultra-relativistic regime essentially unexplored.